nischi/MMM-Face-Reco-DNN/README.md

 {
     module: 'MMM-Face-Reco-DNN',
     config: {
-      // Logout 15 seconds after user was not detected any more
+      // Logout 15 seconds after user was not detecte anymore, if they will be detected between this 15
-      // If they are detected within this period, the delay will start again
+      // Seconds, they delay will start again
       logoutDelay: 15000,
-      // How often the recognition starts in milliseconds
-      // With a Raspberry Pi 3+ it works well every 2 seconds
+      // How many time the recognition starts, with a RasPi 3+ it would be good every 2 seconds
       checkInterval: 2000,
       // Module set used for when there is no face detected ie no one is in front of the camera
       noFaceClass: 'noface',